 Congress has mandated that ordering providers show that they consulted appropriate use criteria (AUC) when ordering advanced imaging (MR, CT, PET, NM) for their Medicare patients.
-The Centers for Medicare & Medicaid Services (CMS) has extended the educational and testing period for the Medicare AUC program through 2021.
+The Centers for Medicare & Medicaid Services (CMS) finalized an extension of the educational and testing period for the Medicare AUC program until at least the end of 2022.

 RadNet will be ready to accept AUC information during the educational and testing period.